GoogleCloudPlatform/talk-to-docs/README.md

 ### Updating BigQuery table

 All the runs are logged into a dataset located in the project discovered from [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials).
 Change the dataset name by updating the `dataset_name` variable in the `llm.yaml` file.
+Optionally specify a different project for BigQuery logging by setting the `bq_project_id` variable in the `llm.yaml` file.
+By default, the `null` value of `bq_project_id` uses ADC to discover the environment's project.